 Take wider arcs in wet weather.
 Most corners are inclined inwards, meaning that water collects on the inside of the turn.
 There is also more rubber abrasion, and both of these facts increase the slipperiness of the track.

 Armed with this knowledge, there’s one more thing you need: Practice, practice, practice ‒ lap after lap.
-Always on the lookout for the perfect racing line!
+Always be on the lookout for the perfect racing line!

 Sometimes it makes sense to deviate from the racing line.
 For example, if you want to make up time with a more attacking line.